Hadrianxx/DFS-Analytics-Toolbox/README.md

     Open the URL in your browser and you'll be using the notebook server.
 On my GNOME terminal, you can right-click on the lick and select "Open Link"!

+3. Verifying that everything works

+    * Press the "New" button and verify that you can start a new Julia, Python 3 and R notebook.
+    * Press the "New" button and verify that you can start a new Terminal session.
+    * Create and edit a file in the "Projects" folder and verify that the file is mirrored in the host directory that's mounted on "Projects" in the container.
+    * Go to the `IPython Clusters` tab and verify that you can start and stop the cluster engines.

 3. When you're done, log out of all your notebook browser windows / tabs and press `CTRL-C` in the terminal.
 The notebook server will shut down.
 Your workspace will be saved to the host directory specified by `HOST_PROJECT_HOME`.
 To restart the notebook server, just make sure the `HOST_PROJECT_HOME` environment variable is set and type `docker-compose up`.

 ## What's in the box?